 - 1. Thread retainer onto the retainer threads of the pumper nozzle. - 2.
 Place washer over nozzle starting from the end with the four lugs and into the chamfer recess in the retainer. - 3.
 Grease O-ring and place it over nozzle starting from the end with the four lugs and against the washer. - 4.
 Insert the nozzle/retainer/washer/O-ring subassembly into the socket in the nozzle section.
-Rotate the sub-assembly clockwise until it stops with the four lugs on the nozzle fully engaged in the antirotation recesses in the socket.
+Rotate the subassembly clockwise until it stops with the four lugs on the nozzle fully engaged in the anti-rotation recesses in the socket.
 If it cannot be rotated, turn the retainer in a direction to allow the nozzle to be inserted further into the socket so the subassembly rotates clockwise against the stops. - 5.
-Hand tighten the retainer to press O-ring against the face of the socket.Place wrench on the retainer so it engages the rounded protrusions, tighten firmly. - Note: Installation of the 5 in.
-Storz hydrant nozzle requires the use of the hinged pumpernozzle retainer wrench (AMERICAN Flow Control Part No. 82766). - 6.
+Hand tighten the retainer to press O-ring against the face of the socket.

+Place the nozzle wrench on the retainer so it engages the rounded protrusions.
+Tighten the retainer to between 200 - 250 ft-lbs.
+Note: Installation of the 5-inch Storz hydrant nozzle requires the use of the hinged pumper nozzle retainer wrench (AMERICAN Flow Control Part No. 82766).7.
 Clean rust or corrosion from cap threads and replace cap gasket if necessary.
-Apply a light coat of grease to the nozzle threads and install the cap. - 7.
+Apply a light coat of grease to the nozzle threads and install the cap.8.
 Cap all nozzles and open the hydrant valve, check the area around the repaired nozzle for leaks.

-Note: Where grease is specified, use an AMERICAN Flow Control recommended food grade grease.
+NOTE: Where grease is specified, use an AMERICAN Flow Control recommended food grade grease.